Carson Kelly Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in MLB.

-- The Giants have the ninth-ranked team ERA among all league pitching staffs (3.93).
+- The Giants have a 3.92 team ERA that ranks ninth among all MLB pitching staffs.

-- The Giants give up the fourth-fewest home runs in baseball (114 total, 1.1 per game).
+- The Giants surrender the third-fewest home runs in baseball (114 total, one per game).

+- Alexander (6-1 with a 3.13 ERA and 18 strikeouts in 31 2/3 innings pitched) gets the start for the Giants, his fourth of the season.

+- His most recent time out was in relief on Tuesday when the left-hander threw one inning against the Arizona Diamondbacks, surrendering no earned runs while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.